-Results: The customer received a ratified sales contract on February 27th and closed on her new home on March 31st.
+The customer received a ratified sales contract on February 27th and closed on her new home on March 31st.
 I helped her document her income to meet loan guidelines, understand the right time to write a contract offer, and close on a loan quickly and easily.
-Working alongside the customer’s divorce attorney ensured the terms of the PSA agreement would work in her favor.
+Working alongside the customer’s family law attorney ensured the terms of the MSA agreement would work in her favor.

 Are You a Military Buyer?